swcarpentry/website/_posts/2016/03/2016-03-10-instructor-debriefing-round-04-05.md

 ## Installation problems

-Some students had problems installing Python and accessing Jupyter notebooks from Opera and Internet Explorer.
+- Some students had problems installing Python and accessing Jupyter notebooks from Opera and Internet Explorer.
+- Git is not on the default Data Carpentry Instances.
+This is not an issue, per se, but the insturctors did have to stop and retool during the Git lesson because of it.

 ## ICUYMI: Thoughts On Combining Debriefing Sessions with Instructor Checkout
 Belinda Weaver wrote a [nice post](http://software-carpentry.org/blog/2016/03/proposal-instructor-trainees.html) on helping instructor trainees finish their training.
 Then Greg Wilson [suggested](http://software-carpentry.org/blog/2016/03/should-we-combine-debriefing-and-lesson-discussion.html) combining the lesson discussion with the debriefings.
 Kate Hertweck [agreed and suggested](http://disq.us/9bowz6) merging the lesson discussion with the pre-workshop help session.